Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/uwu/01_garuda.en.md

 2. Taking Mesohigh tethers from Chirada and Suparna ("the sisters").

-When a player's *Thermal Low* stacks are cleansed, the party will take raid-wide damage depending on the number of stacks cleansed:
+When a player's *Thermal Low* stacks are cleansed, the party will take raid-wide damage *(Super Cyclone)* depending on the number of stacks cleansed:

 - If **one** stack is cleansed, the party takes minor damage.
 - If **two** stacks are cleansed, the party takes a lot of damage.